kennethdu/IROT-Planning-/README.md

 ## Description

-A webiste for Introspective Rationale: The Odyssey of Theodicy by Mitchell G. Thompson
+A website for Introspective Rationale: The Odyssey of Theodicy by Mitchell G. Thompson

 Links: